-- The acquisition of TBEI is expected to accelerate our goal of profitably growing our revenues in excess of \$1 billion by 2020. - We have continued to focus on new product development and are encouraged that these efforts will provide additional opportunities to further diversify our customer base.
-In particular, we are pleased with the market reaction to our new hydroexcavator vehicle designed for utility markets. - "80/20" efficiency initiatives remain a critical part of our culture and we continue to focus on reducing product costs and improving manufacturing efficiencies across all our businesses. - With \$73.5 million of cash being generated from continuing operations during 2017, we have been able to pay down \$34 million of debt since the completion of the TBEI acquisition in June 2017 and return \$16.8 million to stockholders in the form of cash dividends. - With our strong balance sheet and positive operating cash flow, we are well positioned to invest in internal growth initiatives, pursue strategic acquisitions and consider ways to return value to stockholders.
+- With the traction on our organic growth initiatives, and benefits from the 2017 acquisition of Truck Bodies and Equipment International ("TBEI"), we accelerated the achievement of our goal of profitably growing our revenues in excess of \$1 billion by 2020.
+Our net sales for the year ended December 31, 2018 increased to \$1,089.5 million. - We generated \$93.7 million of income from continuing operations during the year ended December 31, 2018, an increase of \$33.2 million, or 55%, compared to \$60.5 million in 2017. - On a consolidated basis, our adjusted earnings before interest, taxes, depreciation and amortization ("EBITDA") increased by \$47.0 million, or 41%, and our adjusted EBITDA margin for 2018 was 14.7%, up from 12.6% in 2017. - Our Environmental Solutions Group and our Safety and Security Systems Group each reported significant improvement in net sales and earnings, delivering adjusted EBITDA margins towards the high end of our target ranges. - We have continued to focus on new product development and are encouraged that these efforts will provide additional opportunities to further diversify our customer base.
+In particular, we are pleased with the market reaction to our new hydroexcavator vehicle designed for utility markets. - Our eighty-twenty improvement ("ETI") initiatives remain a critical part of our culture and we continue to focus on reducing product costs and improving manufacturing efficiencies across all our businesses. - With \$92.8 million of cash being generated from continuing operations during 2018, we have been able to pay down \$62.1 million of debt in 2018, bringing our total debt repayment since the completion of the TBEI acquisition in June 2017 to approximately \$96.0 million. - During the year, we demonstrated our commitment to returning value to stockholders by paying increased cash dividends of \$18.7 million in 2018, up from \$16.8 million in 2017. - We also spent \$1.2 million repurchasing shares under our authorized repurchase program.
+At the end of 2018, we had \$30.2 million of authorization remaining under our existing share repurchase program, which represents approximately 2% of our market capitalization. - With our strong balance sheet and positive operating cash flow, we are well positioned to continue to invest in internal growth initiatives, pursue strategic acquisitions and consider ways to return value to stockholders.

-Our consolidated financial results in 2017 reflected year-over-year improvement in many areas, driven by both organic growth and benefits from our recent acquisitions:
+Our consolidated financial results in 2018 reflected year-over-year improvement in many areas, driven by both organic growth and benefits from our recent acquisitions: